 Found in 37 Collections and/or Records:

 The 322nd Field Artillery received basic training at Camp Sherman in Ohio, and saw service in Europe during World War I. The records in this collection are evenly divided between the active regiment and the reunion association.
 They consist of minutes, correspondence, reunion programs, bulletins, obituary notices, scrapbooks, maps, and photographs.
 Also included is a published history of the regiment.

-Scrapbooks contain newspaper clippings, photographs, the typescript of a diary, and postcards pertaining to the 322nd Field Artillery, a World War I regiment from Dayton.
+Microfilm of Scrapbooks containing newspaper clippings, photographs, the typescript of a diary, and postcards pertaining to the 322nd Field Artillery, a World War I regiment from Dayton.
+Materials filmed span 1917-1920.
 See also MS-100.